prs513rosewood/MolecularDynamics/_notes/code_organisation.md

    create a function call but instead put the function implementation *in-place*.
 This is useful for performance reasons, but means the compiler must have access to the implementation, which must be in the header.
 2. Functions with signatures that must be deduced by the compiler.
-This include function templates and functions with `auto` or `decltype(auto)` as a return type.
+These include function templates and functions with `auto` or `decltype(auto)` as a return type.
 The compiler needs the full knowledge of the function to deduce the information it is missing.
 Implementation must therefore be in the header.